ericsonga/TeacherCSP/_sources/CSPNameNumbers/ch3_exercises.rst

         .. tab:: Question

-           **Intent**: This program converts and prints the *time* *you* *have* waited from minutes to hours and minutes.

-           **Challenge**: Complete the calculations using variables on lines 2 and 3 in the code below to print how many hours and minutes have transpired when you have been waiting a total of 270 minutes.
+           Finish the code on lines 2 and 3 in the code below to print how many hours and minutes you have been waiting when you have been waiting a total of 270 minutes.
 Remember that there are 60 minutes in an hour.
 It should print 4.0 and then 30.

            .. activecode::  ch3ex7q
                 :nocodelens: